-Non-repayable assistance of up to \$8000 is available from the federal and provincial governments for OSAP recipients who have special educational expenses as a result of a disability.
-Contact Admissions and Awards for more information.
+Non-repayable assistance of up to \$10,000 is available from the federal and provincial governments for OSAP recipients who have special educational expenses as a result of a disability.
+Contact Admissions and Awards for more information at www. adm.utoronto.ca.